How Do Celebrity Feuds Affect Their Careers? The Truth Behind the Drama

 Diss Tracks and the Music Sales Bump

 Diss tracks work commercially because they arrive with built-in context.
-Everyone already knows the story, which means everyone is already invested in the response.
+Everyone already knows the story, which means everyone is invested in the response.

 Celebrity Feuds Impact — Case Studies Worth Examining